 Instead, build a career.
 The difference is that you’re no longer compensated to complete a task (or multiple tasks), but you’re compensated based on the value you provide.

-This is the #1 business lesson I’ve learned from one of the most-respect business thinkers of all time, Peter Drucker.
+This is the #1 business lesson I’ve learned from one of the most respected business thinkers of all time, Peter Drucker.
 I’ve spent 6 years getting two business degrees.

 Not once during that time did I learn the following.
 You build a career based on your skills—things you’re good at.
 And before you say, I’m not good at anything: You can acquire skills.

 Need some inspiration?
-Here are a few skills that I’m constantly working on (in alphabetical order):
+Here are several income-generating skills that I’m constantly working on (in alphabetical order):

-- Graphic Design: A basic knowledge of design can help you to do your own design work.
-It doesn’t have to be perfect, it has to be genuine.
+- Graphic Design: A basic design knowledge can help you do your own design work.
+Because an ugly product or packaging is unlikely to be bought.
+Your designs don’t even have to be perfect, as long as they’re genuine and easy on the eyes.

 - Negotiation: You negotiate all the time.
 With your spouse, kids, parents, teachers, friends, co-workers, managers, etc. Learn to get the best deal for all parties.